 The Week in Pictures: Sept.
 5 - 12

-A squirrelly hug, a capsized ship off the coast of Georgia, New York’s Tribute in Light and more.
+A capsized ship off Georgia, a squirrelly hug, New York’s Tribute in Light and more.

 A couple sits on a cafe terrace as seagulls fly over them in Istanbul on Sept.
 10, 2019.